rayalan/binary-adages/content/my-best-managers.md

 _"I don't care why you work here, but I need to know why in order to be a good manager."_

 The question led into a really good conversation about what I valued directly (e.g. respect of co-workers) and how often what a company is willing to pay is an accurate signal of how much they value and respect a person's work.
 This was the first of many good conversations with Emma.
 Beyond that, I learned that Emma cared about tailoring her management style on an individual basis.
-Case in point, I mentioned that I'd never gotten one of the company's "notable contribution"[^coin] thank yous (and we both knew that I'd more than earned a few).
+Case in point, I mentioned that I'd never gotten one of the company's "above and beyond" thank yous (and we both knew that I'd more than earned a few).
 Not too long later, the company CEO dropped by to give me one.
-I can't prove Emma instigated the recognition, but it sure seems likely.

-[^coin]: INSERT NOTE HERE.

 ## Emma's questions